-The biopesticides market is considered to be an emerging market, which is evident from the mergers and acquisitions by the industry giants.
+The market is considered to be an emerging market, which is evident from the mergers and acquisitions by the industry giants.
 The acquisition of the two top companies AgraQuest and Prophyta by Bayer CropScience is one such example and has helped Bayer in making a significant impact on the biopesticides business sector.
 After releasing two products Kodiak® Concentrate and Serenade SOIL® in 2014, it plans to release Requiem™ by the end of 2017.
-The global biopesticides market is expected to reach USD XX million by 2022 from USD 2,466.70 million in 2015, witnessing a double digit market growth during the forecasted period.
+The global biopesticides market was USD 2,466.70 million in 2015 and is likely to witness a double digit market growth during the forecasted period 2017-2022.
 Currently, the market is highly competitive and to create a stronghold in the biopesticides market, many major biopesticides firms are working on strategies to acquire smaller firms.

 The market is segmented based on the product type, formulation type, ingredient type, mode of application, crop and non-crop application and geography.
 By the product type, the market is segmented into bioherbicides, bioinsecticides, and biofungicides, with application in both crop-based and non-crop-based categories.
 Based on the main ingredient type, the market is divided into microbial, plant and biochemical-based biopesticides.
 Microbial biopesticides form the major part of the biopesticides market.
-Bt-based microbial pesticides are dominating the microbial pesticides segment with nearly 50% of the market share, followed by fungi (XX %), viruses (XX %) and nematodes (XX %).
+Bt-based microbial pesticides are dominating the microbial pesticides segment with nearly 50% of the market share, followed by fungi, viruses and nematodes.

 Recent Industry Insights